HM Victualling Yard, Deptford: Later years: the Royal Victoria Victualling Yard

 Deptford remained the largest of the home victualling establishments through the 19th century.
 The establishment was renamed the Royal Victoria Victualling Yard in 1858, following a visit by Queen Victoria.
 Records show that, in 1868, 50 coopers, 7 millers, 21 bakers, 6 blacksmiths, 4 sawyers and 47 other tradesmen were employed at the Yard, together with 22 storemen and 67 labourers.
 After the closure of Deptford's Royal Dockyard in 1869, the Victualling Yard expanded southwards into the old Dockyard precincts (the boundary wall separating the two Yards had already been removed, in 1852).
 More store houses were built on the site, and the Dockyard's former mast pond provided additional wharfage.
 By the end of the century the Royal Victoria Victualling Yard covered a total area of some 35 acres.

+From 1872 to 1913, large amounts of meat came from the adjacent Foreign Cattle Market which the City of London had constructed on the site of the Royal Dockyard.
+With the closure of the market and the start of the First World War, the City sold the site to the government to enable the supply to troops in France.

 Brewing ceased in the yard after the beer ration was discontinued in the 1830s; the old brewhouse instead became a clothing store.
 Rum then became the main alcoholic provision of the Royal Navy and Deptford managed its supply.
 Rum from the West Indies was purchased at a strength of 'forty degrees above proof' and placed in vats where it was reduced by addition of water to the standard Navy strength of 4.5 degrees under proof.
 The rum was left to age in the vats for around two years before being run into casks ready for despatch.
 By the end of the nineteenth century the vats at Deptford were 32 in number, providing a total capacity of 230,000 gallons.
 The other main beverage provided to sailors at this time was chocolate, 1.25 million pounds of which was supplied each year from Deptford's chocolate mills.
 (Chocolate production, which did not take place at the other home yards, is recorded as taking place at Deptford from 1834).
 In addition, a 'considerable quantity' of lime juice was stored on site (it was mostly consumed in tropical climates and served as an antiscorbutic).